cnrfin/slides-app/README.md

   - **Add to Selection**: Ctrl/Cmd + click individual elements
   - **Select All**: Ctrl/Cmd + A
   - **Clear Selection**: Escape key or click empty area
+- **Duplication**:
+  - **Alt + Drag**: Hold Alt while dragging any element to create a duplicate
+  - Works with all element types (text, shapes, images)
+  - Duplicates inherit all properties from the original
 - **Multi-Element Operations**:
   - **Selection Box**: When multiple elements are selected, a bounding box appears
   - **Move Together**: Drag the selection box to move all selected elements as a group